Raavan (soundtrack): Development

 The soundtrack is especially noted for the use of rich instruments, Indian as well as Middle Eastern.
 Several new singers are introduced through this film.
 Rahman as usual, brought some experimental tracks like "Beera Beera" and "Thok De Killi".
 There is a folk song "Kata Kata", a kind of Sufi song "Ranjha Ranjha" as well as melodies like "Behene De" and "Khilli Re" in the soundtrack.
 The choreography of the songs by Ganesh Acharya, Brinda, Shobhana and Astad Deboo is also considered the highlight of the songs.

 The album kicks off with "Beera Beera", that was premiered on the official teaser of the film.
 It was sung by Vijay Prakash and it begins with an African chant that was sung by Mustafa Kutoane.
 It describes the lead character played by Abhishek Bachchan.
 This track was picturised on the introduction scene of Bachchan.
 The African chant explains the wild character of him.
 The song continues throughout the opening credits.

 "Behene De", sung by Karthik and Mohammed Irfan was regarded as the highlight of the album by many reviewers.
 The song, which takes many fascinating turns mid way, was the first completely picturised song in the film.
 Its shot on the beauties of Athirapally waterfalls in Kerala and features Abhishek Bachchan and Aishwarya Rai.
 The song is widely regarded as the biggest song in Karthik's musical career.
 He recorded the song in 2009 October from Rahman's Chennai studio and has performed it live in many programmes.

 The next track "Thok De Killi" is sung by one of Rahman's most trusted singers Sukhwinder Singh and is a fast and peppy number.
 Guitar is the major instrument used and it ends in a frenzy and uses Arabic esque phrases here and there.
 The song is picturised as a war dance by Abhishek Bachchan and his gang (consisting of Ravi Kishan, Ajay Gehi etc.).
 Aishwarya Rai is also featured in the music video, as watching Beera dance from a distance.

 "Ranjha Ranjha" is a kind of Sufi song, with a little folk instrumentation and is sung by Javed Ali and Rekha Bhardwaj, who is noted for the rendering of another folk song "Genda Phool" from Delhi-6 by Rahman.
 The lyrics of the opening lines of the song is adapted from Sufi Saint and Poet Baba Bulleh Shah's "Ranjha Ranjha Kardi".
-Though this song doesn't feature in the movie, another version of the song that is sung by Ila Arun and Richa Sharma was featured in the film.
 The song is used in the background of the movie only.